GoogleCloudPlatform/cluster-toolkit/modules/README.md

 # Modules

-This directory contains a set of core modules built for the HPC Toolkit.
+This directory contains a set of core modules built for the Cluster Toolkit.
 Modules describe the building blocks of an HPC deployment.
 The expected fields in a module are listed in more detail [below](#module-fields).
 Blueprints can be extended in functionality by incorporating [modules from GitHub